GeospatialPython/pyshp/README.md

 $ python shapefile.py
 ```

-Linux/Mac and similar platforms will need to run `$ dos2unix README.md` in order
+Linux/Mac and similar platforms may need to run `$ dos2unix README.md` in order
-to correct line endings in README.md.
+to correct line endings in README.md, if Git has not automatically changed them.

 # Contributors